jeffstride/CSS360Template/report/report-part1.md

 > Note: You are given some creative license in this assignment to make up stuff and *handwave* when necessary--to overly simplify and make assumptions so that you can be unblocked.
 However, you should be specific and as realistic as possible.

 ### Product Overview
-> Provide a two paragraph description of your product, and why you think the product is a good fit for this assignment.
+> Provide a (approx) two paragraph description of your product, and why you think the product is a good fit for this assignment.

 ### Customer Description
-> Identify the customer.
+> Identify the customer(s).
 For example: end consumer, a specific business, professional (e.g. dentist, lawyer), government, non-profit organization, or retailer.
 (This is not an exhaustive list.)
 Note that your product might have multiple customer types.

 ### Success Metrics
-> Describe the Non-Functional requirements and the critical `ilities` for a successful first release.
+> Describe the **Non-Functional requirements** and the critical `ilities` for a successful first release.
 List the `ilities` using **measurable, specific** and **testable** terms.
+Let me emphasize once more, each non-functional requirement needs to be stated using **METRICS**.

 ### Monetization
 > Describe where the revenue will come from.
 How will you monetize the product over time?
-Consider single purchases, subscriptions, and ads.
+Consider single purchases, subscriptions, in-product purchases, and ads.

 ### Hardware Needed
 > Describe the hardware needed to deliver the final product (mobile, PC, cloud, DataBase, Big Data).
+Consider what the product will be built with, hosted on, and supported with.
+Consider what hardware the customer will have to user the product.

 ### Team Size
-> Describe the expected size of your mock team at its peak.
+> Describe the expected size of your mock team throughout the development lifecycle.
 Consider how your team size will grow, or not, during the all various devlepment phases.
+The size of your team will depend on your product (v1 versues v-next) and long-term vision of your business.

 ### External Resources
 > Consider what non-code related resources your product will need that you may need to purchase or license.
 This could be content or expert consultants.